Since Jack the Ripper was never caught it is not really possible to say for certain how many victims he actually had.

 Although Emma was a Whitechapel murder victim she almost certainly wasn't a victim of Jack the Ripper, so her story is not covered on this page, although a section of the site does tell the full story of the attack on Emma Smith.

 The next name is that of Martha Tabram who was murdered in the early hours of 7th August 1888.
 There is some debate over whether or not she was, in fact, the first victim of Jack the Ripper.
 Some say she was and some say she wasn't.

 The first definite victim of the killer who became known as Jack the Ripper was Mary Nichols, who was murdered on 31st August 1888.

-She is the first of what are referred to as the five 'canonical' victims who died between August 31st and November 9th 1888.
+She is the first of what are often referred to as the five "canonical" victims, all of whom were murdered between August 31st and November 9th 1888.

 These canonical five victims were Mary Nichols, Annie Chapman, Elizabeth Stride, Catherine Eddowes and Mary Kelly - are all believed to have been murdered by the same man.